Keyboard shortcuts

 Project Modes

-LinFIR offers two specialized operating modes, each designed for specific audio engineering workflows.
+LinFIR offers three specialized operating modes, each designed for specific audio engineering workflows.
 The mode is selected during project creation and determines the available features and interface elements throughout the project’s lifetime.

 Loudspeaker Design Mode